An analytic viewpoint on the Hasse principle: A smoothness criterion over analytic curves

-As proven by the following remark and proposition, it suffices to show that $X$ has a smooth model over $\mathcal{O}^{\circ}(U)$ for a \emph{finite} number of open subsets $U \subseteq C$, which are considerably smaller than $V$ from the statement of Corollary \ref{1.9}.
+As proven by the following remark and proposition, it suffices to show that $X$ has a smooth model over $\mathcal{O}^{\circ}(U)$ for a \emph{finite} number of open subsets $U \subseteq C$, which are considerably smaller than $V$ from Corollary \ref{1.7}.